kaisenlinux/rclone/docs/content/install.md

 also provides alternative standalone distributions which includes necessary runtime (.NET 5).
 WinSW is a command-line only utility, where you have to manually create an XML file with service configuration.
-This may be a drawback for some, but it can also be an advantage as it is easy to back up and re-use the configuration settings, without having go through manual steps in a GUI.
+This may be a drawback for some, but it can also be an advantage as it is easy to back up and reuse the configuration settings, without having go through manual steps in a GUI.
 One thing to note is that by default it does not restart the service on error, one have to explicit enable this in the configuration file (via the "onfailure" parameter).